 Stephanie G’Schwind is editor-in-chief of Colorado Review and director of The Center for Literary Publishing at Colorado State University.
 She is also editor of the nonfiction anthologies Man in the Moon: Essays on Fathers & Fatherhood and Beautiful Flesh: A Body of Essays.

 Manny Loley is ‘Áshįįhi born for Tó Baazhní’ázhí; his maternal grandparents are the Tódích’íi’nii and his paternal grandparents are the Kinyaa’áanii.
 Loley is from Casamero Lake, New Mexico.
 He holds an M.F.A. in fiction from the Institute of American Indian Arts and he is a current Ph.D. candidate in English and literary arts at the University of Denver.
 Loley is a member of Saad Bee Hózhǫ́: Diné Writers’ Collective and director of the Emerging Diné Writers’ Institute.
-His work has appeared in HIKA, Pollentongue: An Indigenous Poetry Salon and Reading, RED INK, the Santa Fe Literary Review, and is forthcoming in Diné Reader: an Anthology of Navajo Literature.
-His short story “Na’nízhoozhi Di” was nominated for a Pushcart Prize by the Santa Fe Literary Review in 2019.
+He is also the program coordinator for Six Directions: Indigenous Creative Writing Program through Lighthouse Writers Workshop in Denver, CO.
+His work has found homes in the Massachusetts Review, the Santa Fe Literary Review, Broadsided Press, the Yellow Medicine Review, and the Diné Reader: an Anthology of Navajo Literature, among others.
+His writing has been nominated for Pushcart Prizes by Broadsided Press and the Santa Fe Literary Review.
 Loley is at work on a novel titled They Collect Rain in Their Palms.

 Amber McCrary is Kin Łichíi’nii born for Naakaii Dine’é; her maternal grandparents are the ‘Áshįįhi and her paternal grandparents are the Ta’neeszahnii.
 She is from Shonto, Arizona.
 McCrary is a Diné poet, zinester, and feminist.
 She holds an M.F.A. in poetry from Mills College in Oakland, California.
 McCrary is the author of the chapbook Electric Deserts (Tolsun Books).
 She is the 2020 EDWI Lead Author and the core faculty for poetry.